Broadcast Events

 }),

-Since all services share the same broadcast-stream, any service can update the stream config on startup.
-The last service to start wins.
+Since all services share the same broadcast-stream, any service can update the stream config on startup, and the last service to start wins for mutable properties.
 Coordinate stream-level settings across your team, or let a single "infrastructure" service own them.
+The transport logs every applied change on startup so drift is detectable in your logs, and immutable conflicts (like storage) are surfaced as warnings unless allowDestructiveMigration is enabled.

 Consumer-level config (per-service)